infantlikesprogramming/Mini_Project-Arthimetic-Parser/README.md

 Grammar: There can only be integers and operations.
 There must be one and only one operation in between integers (run example input01 to see).

 How to run:
-- Command line (Linux): cc -o parser -g main.c scan.c expr.c tree.c interp.c
+- Command line (Linux): cc -o parser -g main.c scan.c expr2.c tree.c interp.c

 ./parser input01.txt